 "He's angry," was the whispered rush around the Den.
-Girls stopped preparing to get his attention, and boys swallowed and slouched down a little lower in the squashy sofas.
+Girls stopped preparing to get his attention.
+Boys swallowed, slouching lower in the squashy sofas.
 How was he already in a bad mood?
 It was the first day of term, for Christ's sake.
-What could he get angry about?

 But they would never voice those thoughts aloud, not as Tom Riddle opened the door and shut it quietly behind him.
 With a stiff jaw, he looked around the dimly-lit room, and then walked past sofas and congregated students, only a faint suggestion of a frown on his face.
 He pulled open the door at the back of the room.
-It connected to a nearly-black chamber, where the only lights were spinning lasers and strobes, where music thudded dangerously.
+It connected to a nearly-black chamber, where music thudded dangerously, where the only lights were spinning lasers and strobes.
 Riddle glanced around.
 Around one of the round wooden tables sat several boys, and he made his way over to them.

-He lurked around the back, where a few kids were lighting up.
-Picking up a silver lighter, Riddle lit a piece of paper on fire in his hand, watched it reddening and curling and blackening, watched the singing orange edges of it approach his hand.
+Riddle lurked around the back, where a few kids were lighting up.
+Picking up a silver lighter, he lit a piece of paper on fire in his hand, watched it reddening and curling and blackening, watched the singing orange edges of it approach his hand.
 Then he dropped it to the stone floor and crushed it with his heel.